canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 }
 ```

-In this case, unneeded semicolons were removed
+In this case, unneeded semicolons are removed
-from the import line and the call to the print
+from the `import` line, and the call to the print
-method in the main function was indented correctly.
+method in the `main` function is indented correctly.

 ### Delve

 [Delve](https://github.com/go-delve/delve) is a popular debugger for Go code.
-There is Delve-support in editors like VSCode and GoLang.
+Many editors, including VSCode and GoLang, support Delve.
-In this guide Delve will be used as a command-line debugging tool.
+In this guide, Delve is used as a command-line debugging tool.

-You will need to have the Go toolchain set up to install Delve.
+You need to have the Go toolchain set up to install Delve.
-Delve can be installed by cloning the repo, changing to the cloned
+Delve can be installed by cloning the repository, changing to the cloned
-directory and invoking `go instal`:
+directory and invoking `go install`:

 ```none
 git clone https://github.com/go-delve/delve